hyeshik/poreplex/README.md

 is sometimes not enough, so that a small fraction of reads carry two or more molecules.
 This phenomenon can be particularly problematic in the pooled libraries with barcodes and fusion gene studies.
 In a few runs in our testing, up to 1% of reads could be derived from insufficiently segmented signals.
-The following plot shows a signal sequence continued without any gap between the ends of two different adapted RNAs which were prepared independently and pooled for sequencing in the final step.
+The following plot shows a signal sequence continued without any gap between the ends of two differently adapted RNAs which were prepared independently until the reverse transcription step (which includes the heat-inactivation of enzymes).

 <p align="center">
 <img src="https://raw.githubusercontent.com/hyeshik/poreplex/master/doc/images/pseudo-fusion-signal.jpg" width="640px">